For emergencies Dial 9-1-1

 The Carman-Dufferin Fire Department has approximately 22 volunteer firemen.
 Coverage by the department includes the Town of Carman, R.M. of Dufferin.
 The Fire Department is well stocked with 2 fire trucks and a Rescue Unit including the “Jaws of Life”.

-For more information in joining the Volunteer Fire Department please contact Fire Chief, Ben Vanderzwaag at 204-745-0103 or email@example.com.
+For more information in joining the Volunteer Fire Department please contact Director of Public Safety, Ben Vanderzwaag at 204-745-0103 or firstname.lastname@example.org.

 Carman Ambulance is one of the 15 ambulance services within the Central Regional Health Authority.
 There are 2 full-time and approximately 8 casual members.
 Our service area covers about 600 square miles and includes the town of Carman, Elm Creek, Roseisle, Stephenfield, Graysville, Roland, Homewood and Sperling.
 We have 2 units that are fully equipped to handle any medical or traumatic emergency.
 Coverage is provided 24 hours a day, seven days a week by a very dedicated and professional staff that is highly trained in providing medical care and advanced life support to all in need.